bloodybowlers/UkeGeeks-ng/README.md

 You can just modify it to whatever you wish (include leading and trailing last forward slashes "/")

     const Subdirectory = '/hobbies/ukulele/';

+If you installed UkeGeeks-ng to a subdirectory, you have to modify the .htaccess.
+Change the **ErrorDocument** to the correct path of your install.

 #### Optional : enabling URL rewriting (apache mod_rewrite)